 If you are only going to Sigiriya, you can get there by tuk tuk from Habarana.
 It takes a bit longer, but will be a lot cheaper.

 As per above, your accommodation can easily arrange a driver with local knowledge.
 We actually ended up asking the driver who took us on safari the previous afternoon if he would drive us around the next day.
 He happily agreed and we got a great price.

-Day Five – Dambulla Cave Temple and Kandy
+Day 5 – Dambulla Cave Temple and Kandy

-If you are up for another early morning, consider climbing Piduragala Rock for sunrise.
+If you are up for another early morning, consider climbing Pidurangala Rock for sunrise.
 It’s not too far from Sigiriya and gives great views of the Lion Rock sticking up through the jungle as the sun comes up.

 If you do not want to get up that early, enjoy a leisurely breakfast then make your way to the nearby Dambulla Cave Temples (sometimes called Dambulla Rock Temple or The Golden Temple of Dambulla).

 Back in town, you can choose to take one last trip around this small community by enjoying a ride in one of the local bullock carts as they meander along the small tracks amongst the jungle and farm lands.

 Get some lunch from one of the local restaurants before making your way to Kandy.

 Getting to Kandy

-There are no trains between Habarana and Kandy unless you go back to Colombo, so your choices are really a private driver or the local bus.
+There are no trains between Habarana and Kandy unless you go back to Colombo, so your choices are really a private driver or public transport via the local bus.
 We chose to take the local bus.

 The bus runs right along the main road through Habarana and your accommodation should be able to point out the nearest bus stop and tell you what time the bus will come past.

 Once at the bus station in Kandy, jump in a tuk tuk to take you to your accommodation, always negotiating the price before getting in.

 Where to Stay in Kandy (2 nights)